Keyboard shortcuts

 Verify what’s received

-agent.verify_audio(freq, within) asserts the agent is receiving a tone at freq Hz within the time window (detected with a Goertzel filter):
+agent.verifyAudio(freq, within) asserts the agent is receiving a tone at freq Hz within the time window (detected with a Goertzel filter).
+It returns a Promise, so await it:

 Debugging